peterg7/School_District_Analysis_GISH/README.md

 Compared to other schools, Thomas High School went from having the 2nd highest `% Overall Passing` to 11th highest after removing the ninth-grade scores.

 **How does removing the ninth-grade scores affect the Math and Reading Scores By Grade, Scores by School, Scores by School Spending, Scores by School Size, and Scores by School Type?**
-The `Math and Reading Scores By Grade` tables simply reflected that all `Math and Reading` scores for the ninth graders at Thomas High SChool are NaN.
+The Math and Reading Scores By Grade tables simply reflected that all Math and Reading scores for the ninth graders at Thomas High SChool are `NaN`.
-The `Scores by School` table showed Thomas High School as the 11th best Overall Performance school after the grader were removed.
+The Scores by School table showed Thomas High School as the 11th best Overall Performance school after the grader were removed.
-The `Scores by School Spending` table showed a drop of 6.5903% in `% Passing Math`, 6.9113% in `% Passing Reading`, and 6.7508% in `% Overall Passing` for schools with spending ranges of $630-$644 per student.
+The Scores by School Spending table showed a drop of 6.5903% in `% Passing Math`, 6.9113% in `% Passing Reading`, and 6.7508% in `% Overall Passing` for schools with spending ranges of $630-$644 per student.
-The `Scores by Size` table`s Medium Size School row was affected with a drop of 5.2721% in `% Passing Math`, 5.529% in `% Passing Reading`, and 5.4006% in `% Overall Passing`.
+The Scores by Size table's Medium Size School row was affected with a drop of 5.2721% in `% Passing Math`, 5.529% in `% Passing Reading`, and 5.4006% in `% Overall Passing`.
-The `Scores by School Type` table showed that Charter school performance dropped by 3.2951% in `% Passing Math`, 3.4556% in `% Passing Reading`, and 3.3749% in `% Overall Passing` when the ninth-grade scores were removed.
+The Scores by School Type table showed that Charter school performance dropped by 3.2951% in `% Passing Math`, 3.4556% in `% Passing Reading`, and 3.3749% in `% Overall Passing` when the ninth-grade scores were removed.